When Silence Becomes a Crime: The Unforgivable Offense of Black Peace in America

 by Brotha Griff

-I write this troubled in spirit, because this is not merely about race.
-It is about moral imagination.
-It is about who is allowed interior life.
-It is about whose silence is sacred and whose silence is suspect.
-And it is about a Christianity that has grown comfortable blessing a social order that punishes Black peace as provocation.
+I write this troubled in spirit, because this is not merely a question of race as social category.
+It is a question of moral imagination.
+It is a question of who is permitted interior life and who is denied it.
+It is a question of whose silence is presumed sacred and whose silence is presumed dangerous.
+And it is a question of a Western Christianity, particularly in its white evangelical expression, that has grown disturbingly comfortable blessing a social order that punishes Black peace as provocation.¹

 Why Being Left Alone Is So Often Read as Defiance